tab87tt/PublicFront/README.md

 # T Thompson Portfolio - Front End

 This project was created inside of Reactjs using html, css and javascript.
 The purpose of the project is to showcase my competencies as a full stack software developer.
+See src> for further details.

 ## 21:Game & SandwichShop
-See src>Projects>21 & Sandwich Shop for further project code details.
+See src>Projects>21 & SandwichShop for further details.

+## Server - Back End
+See server>portfolioServer.js for further details.

 ## Compiled 'build' Folder
 I have included a build folder for simplicity, alternatively there are the script commands below while working with pre-build code.